Chart Color Schemes

 Educational outcomes in Chelmer fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational attainment in Chelmer is notably high, with 56.1% of residents aged 15 and above holding university qualifications.
-This compares to 25.7% in Queensland and 30.4% in Australia.
-Bachelor degrees are the most common at 34.9%, followed by postgraduate qualifications (15.8%) and graduate diplomas (5.4%).
-Vocational pathways account for 17.4% of qualifications among those aged 15 and above, with advanced diplomas at 8.9% and certificates at 8.5%.
+In Chelmer, the percentage of residents aged 15 and above with university qualifications is notably higher than both Queensland's (25.7%) and Australia's (30.4%) averages, standing at 56.1%.
+This high educational attainment suggests a strong position for the area in knowledge-based opportunities.
+Bachelor degrees are the most prevalent (34.9%), followed by postgraduate qualifications (15.8%) and graduate diplomas (5.4%).
+Vocational pathways account for 17.4% of qualifications, with advanced diplomas at 8.9% and certificates at 8.5%.

 Frequently Asked Questions - Education